Click here to apply for an upcoming Certification Training.

 For admin/projects-based volunteers requirements will vary based on agency needs and there are no current hours requirements.

 I’m Interested, What Can I Do Next?

-If you are interested in the BAWAR training, please fill out our Volunteer Application online in English or Spanish.
-Once your application is submitted, BAWAR will review it and reach out to eligible candidates to begin the screening process which happens 2-4 weeks prior to the start of training.
+If you are interested in the BAWAR training, please fill out our Certification Training Application online in English or Spanish.
+Once your application is submitted, BAWAR will review it and reach out to eligible candidates to begin the screening process which happens 2-4 weeks before the start of training.

-Submitting an application is not a guarantee to acceptance to the training program and applicants who are not selected will not be contacted.
+Submitting an application is not a guarantee of acceptance to the training program and applicants who are not selected will not be contacted.